tolnabert/solar-watch/README.md

 ### Usage

-If you can access the http://localhost:5008, you can use the features.
+If you can access the http://localhost:5173, you can use the features:

 - login
     - You may login as admin to access all features: